-Dick's Sporting Goods Ends Sale Of Assault-Style Rifles, Citing Florida Shooting
+Walmart Joins Dick's Sporting Goods In Tighter Limits On Gun Sales

 Stack said the decision to eliminate assault-style rifles is permanent.

-"Our thoughts and prayers are with all of the victims and their loved ones," the company said in a statement issued Wednesday morning.
+"Our thoughts and prayers are with all of the victims and their loved ones," the company said in a statement issued Wednesday.
 "But thoughts and prayers are not enough.
 We have tremendous respect and admiration for the students organizing and making their voices heard regarding gun violence in schools and elsewhere in our country.

 "We have heard you.
 The nation has heard you. ...
 The systems in place are not effective to protect our kids and our citizens."